This rare Bob Ross painting could be yours — for close to $10 million

 He's confident he'll get his asking price, even if most Ross paintings that he's traded don't even break the six-figure range.

-Part of his confidence is that Ross has made a recent cultural resurgence as younger generations discover his appeal through the internet.
+Part of his confidence comes from the recent cultural resurgence Ross has enjoyed as younger generations discover his appeal through the internet.

 That moment could be traced back to 2015, when the streaming service Twitch marathoned old Ross episodes and attracted some 5.6 million viewers.